Can you tell us how your love of the camera started?

 If we went through your kit bag, what gear would we find in it?

-One piece of kit that you couldn’t live without?
+What one piece of kit couldn’t you live without?

-Which locations hold a special place in your heart and why?
+Which locations hold a special place in your heart?

-Do you favor working on projects or do you focus on individual images?
+As an artist, do you favour working on projects or focusing more on individual images?

 What does 2018 have in store for you?